 For the rich man in Jesus' parable at Luke 12:16-20; I would choose ideas, plans, and schemes.

-For example: consider all those people who perished in the World Trade Center, and in the Japan and Indonesia tsunamis, and the Haiti earthquake.
+For a contemporary example: consider all those people who perished in the World Trade Center, and in the Japan and Indonesia tsunamis, and the Haiti earthquake.
 None of them woke that day planning on it being their last on earth.
 No, on the contrary; they had people to see, places to go, and things to do: but before the day ended; whatever was on their itinerary lost its importance— their priorities went right out the window and became no more significant than green cheese on the moon.

 All their plans, their dreams, their schedules, their appointments, their schemes, their problems, their ambitions, their loves, and their aspirations went right down the tubes as they were suddenly confronted with a whole new reality to cope with.

 So then, an alternative to the Watchtower Society's interpretation is that people don't cease to exist when they die, nor do they lose awareness; no, Ps 146:3-4 only means that whatever was on their minds before they passed away is now null and void.

 Take for another example Pop singer Michael Jackson.
 While working on a new world tour, Jackson died in his sleep.
 As a result; his tour wrapped on the spot.

 When my eldest nephew was paroled from prison, he quit drinking, and began going to college with the goal towards becoming a counselor.
 For 2½ years all went well.
 His parole officer was happy, and he was on track and getting good grades.
 My nephew's future looked assured.
 And then on the morning of Sept 25, 2015, he dropped dead to the floor of natural causes.